vibecoder2001/intel-mipicam-drivers-reference/README.md

-Certainly!
-Below is a sample GitHub README template for a repository that hosts Intel reference Windows drivers for MIPI cameras.
-The template assumes that the repository contains unmodified, original drivers.

----

 # 🖥️ Intel Reference Windows Drivers for MIPI Cameras 📸

 This repository contains the **unmodified Intel reference drivers** for **MIPI cameras** on **Windows** platforms.
 These drivers are provided as-is and have not been altered from their original state.
 They are intended for use with Intel-based systems that support MIPI camera interfaces.